Contributed By Cabinet Bouchara

-Originality under French copyright law is assessed by case law, and is to be understood to cover a work that bears the expression of the author’s personality.
+Originality under French copyright law is assessed by case law and is understood to cover a work that bears the imprint (the expression) of the author’s personality.

 Under French copyright law, protection is automatically awarded to original works upon the creation of the work, without any formality.

-Therefore, there is no public list or registry of protected works in France.
+There is therefore no public list or registry of protected works in France.

-French law provides for a non-exhaustive list of protected works, covering literary works, dramatical works, musical works, cinematographic works, works of fine arts such as paintings, graphics and sculptures, photographic works, plans, maps and sketches.
+French law provides a non-exhaustive list of protected works, covering graphic works, photographic works, creations of seasonal clothing and accessories, but also literary works, dramatic works, musical works, cinematographic works, works of fine art such as paintings and sculptures, plans, maps and sketches.